Slip and Fall Lawyer

 - Parties Liable in a Slip and Fall Case

-In Providence, there are premises liability laws that allow injured persons to file a slip and fall accident claim.
+There are premises liability laws that allow injured persons to file a slip and fall accident claim.
 Speak to an attorney for advice on how to proceed.